11 Books to Add to Your Social Emotional Reading List

-Social Emotional Learning (SEL) is the newest lens by which we are beginning to evaluate student success in and out of the classroom.
-While yet another requirement for student learning can seem daunting, developing social emotional learning skills are critical to a child’s development as they move from the classroom to the “real world.”
+Social Emotional Learning (SEL) is an important, valuable tool to help support student success in and out of the classroom.
+While yet another requirement for student learning may seem daunting, developing social emotional learning skills is critical to a child’s development as they move from the classroom to the “real world.”

 According to Roger P. Weissberg, the editor of Handbook of Social and Emotional Learning: Research and Practice, developing these soft skills has shown to decrease instances of bullying, depression, and stress in and out of the classroom.
 Normalizing discussions on social emotional learning through literature is a great way to introduce these concepts to your students.
-These books, grouped by age level, could serve as conversation starters about SEL in your classroom.
+These children’s books for social emotional learning, grouped by age level, could serve as conversation starters about SEL in your classroom.

 Books for Elementary Students